WeSpeakEnglish/ANTIRTOS/README.md

 ```
 Instances of your class passed to functions must be of constant size.

-##Delayed functions.
+###Delayed functions.
-need just to delay some function from execution?
+Do you need just to delay some function from execution?
 Do not wait any more!
 Initialize:
 ```cpp
  del_fQ F5(8);